 Hero is a frequently astonishing, sometimes baffling film that is both hugely satisfying and strangely incomplete.
 It's often difficult to follow which version of Nameless's tale we are in, and the motivation of some characters – Broken Sword in particular – seems rather unclear.
 The film also has a controversial, confusing political dimension, as Yimou attempts to understand – indeed slightly sympathise with – Qin's tyrannical ways.
 But the director's concerns aren't with the narrative, and on other levels Hero proves to be an impressive achievement.
 See it on the biggest screen you can.

-Chinese director responsible for some of the country’s best known international hits.
+Chinese director responsible for some of the country's best known international hits.
 A graduate of the Beijing Film Academy, Yimou made his debut in 1987 with Red Sorghum, which like much of his later work combined a small-scale drama with stunning visuals.
 His breakthrough film was the beautiful Raise the Red Lantern, the first of four films he made with then-partner Gong Li.
 The Story of Qui Ju, To Live, Shanghai Triad and Not One Less were among the films Yimou made throughout the 90s.
 The Chaplin-esque comedy Happy Times was a bit of a misfire, but 2002's Oscar-nominated martial arts spectacle Hero was a massive hit, critically and commercially.
-Another martial arts film, House of Flying Daggers, followed in 2004, as did Curse of the Golden Flower and later the internationally-flavoured fantasy The Great Wall.
+Another martial arts film, House of Flying Daggers, followed in 2004, as did Curse of the Golden Flower and later the internationally-flavoured fantasy The Great Wall and acclaimed, stylish Shadow.